Where do we begin as we analyse mobility patterns? Do we look at economics? Behavioural psychology? Sociology? Urban planning? Marketing?

 People’s mobility horizons, networks and mental maps

-Here, we will consider activity spaces, action spaces, awareness spaces and virtual spaces, relating to the local, regional, national and international worlds.
+Here, we considered activity spaces, action spaces, awareness spaces and virtual spaces, relating to the local, regional, national and international worlds.

 Meeting future mobility needs